Farm Equipment Mechanics

 Outlook

-The U.S. Department of Labor reports that employment of farm equipment mechanics will grow about as fast as the average for all careers through 2028.
-Although modern farm equipment has become more efficient and dependable, the increasing complexity of machinery, the growing population (which requires more food), and the increasing use of farm equipment to make biofuels will create good opportun...
+The U.S. Department of Labor reports that employment of farm equipment mechanics will grow by 11 percent (much faster than the average for all careers) from 2023 through 2033.
+Although modern farm equipment has become more efficient and dependable, the increasing complexity of machinery, the growing population (which requires more food), and the increasing use of farm equipment to make biofuels...